-- In order to enforce a mortgage over real estate, the mortgagee must hold an "enforceable title" (titre exécutoire), generally delivered by the notary and the deed of mortgage must contain a clause authorising the sale (clause de voie parée), to be entitled to sell the property (by public auction). - If the mortgagee does not hold such a title, it must obtain a court payment order prior to enforcing the mortgage by way of an attachment (saisie immobilière). - With the enforceable title in hand, the mortgagee asks the notary to proceed to a public auction.
+- In order to enforce a mortgage over real estate, the mortgage must hold an "enforceable title" (titre exécutoire), generally delivered by the notary and the deed of mortgage must contain a clause authorising the sale (clause de voie parée), to be entitled to sell the property (by public auction). - If the mortgagee does not hold such a title, it must obtain a court payment order prior to enforcing the mortgage by way of an attachment (saisie immobilière). - With the enforceable title in hand, the mortgagee asks the notary to proceed to a public auction.
 The adjudication price will be the highest bid and the proceeds will be paid to the mortgagee (after payment of the notary's fees and any privileges mandatorily arising by law).
 Any surplus will be returned to the mortgagor.

-Anticipated changes in the A draft act amending and restating Luxembourg insolvency proceedings was presented next two years to the Luxembourg Parliament on 1 February 2013 aimed at substantially modifying and modernising Luxembourg insolvency procedures.
 In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
 The aim of the directive is to provide minimum common standards which member states will be required to incorporate into their national laws within 2 years of the directive entering into force.
 The draft directive is currently making its way through the European legislative process and it is anticipated that a general approach agreement on the proposals will be reached by December 2018, with a view to a first reading agreement in the European Parliament before the end of its current term in 2019.

-Notable features which the directive will require member states to include in their insolvency laws are: an effective preventative restructuring framework; a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; an ability to cram down dissenting classes of creditors; adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.
+- an effective preventative restructuring framework; - a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; - an ability to cram down dissenting classes of creditors; - adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and - provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.